 - You aren’t responsible for scouting or buying homes, fixing them up, or actively managing rental properties.

 - You don’t directly manage the investments themselves, instead giving your money to professionals to invest in real estate assets for you.

 Ultimately, there are two main ways to make money in real estate.

-There are a few different ways to engage in passive real estate investing, which we’ll take a look at next.
+Meanwhile, passive real estate investors collect money without making much or any effort at all.
+There are multiple ways to engage in passive real estate investing, which we’ll take a look at below.

 Types of Passive Real Estate Investing

 When it comes to passive real estate investing, there are a few different approaches you can take.